 Since humidity is very low in Mongolia, the electrolyte of the batteries decreased very much due to evaporation.
-Also taking into account the effects of gassing, a result of the oscillation of the charge controller which serves as an over charge protection, lowers the batteries lifetime.
+Also taking into account the effects of gassing, a result of the oscillation of the charge controller which serves as an over charge protection, lowers the batteries lifetime (Fig.10).
 Therefore, it is necessary to fill up electrolysis liquid periodically.

-Storage battery temperature is maintained above 10 degrees under -20 degrees of outside temperature, and it turns out that there is no influence of temperature in the lifetime of a storage battery.
-We are performing the optimum design and empirical study of small PV system using car battery and with a 3-stage PWM charge controller.
+Storage battery temperature is maintained above 10 degrees under -20 degrees of outside temperature, and it turns out that there is no influence of temperature in the lifetime of a storage battery (Fig.11).